f-raph/landing-page-1.0.0/README.md

 # My Portfolio Website

-This is my personal portfolio showcasing some of my projects, skills, and experience.
+This is my previous personal portfolio showcasing some of my projects, skills, and experience.
 It's very basic, but future updates are on the way.

 ## Technologies Used